-The Automated Programmer’s Handbook Fourth Edition provides respected and clear coverage of the process of programming automated lighting fixtures from basic principles to advanced production preparations.
+The Automated Lighting Programmer’s Handbook, fourth edition, provides respected and clear coverage of the process of programming automated lighting fixtures from basic principles to advanced production preparations.

 Table of Contents